 Duhigg calls this need for decisiveness cognitive closure.
 It’s a good trait to have when it keeps you from constantly weighing decisions, but not so great when you pick one just for the sake of being productive, he writes.

 When I think about the moments when I feel totally in control, I think about being creative.
 I think about music.
-I think about those times when I’m in flow, too engaged in what I’m doing to worry about coloring inside of the lines—when I feel free to create, without hesitation.
+I think about those times when I’m in a state of flow, too engaged in what I’m doing to worry about coloring inside of the lines—when I feel free to create, without hesitation.

 Suddenly it all clicked for me.